 The following diagram presents how QEMU-based VM communicates with SPDK Vhost-SCSI device.

-The diagram, and the vhost protocol itself is described in Vhost processing doc.
+The diagram, and the vhost protocol itself is described in Virtualized I/O with Vhost-user doc.

 SPDK provides an accelerated vhost target by applying the same user space and polling techniques as other components in SPDK.
 Since SPDK is polling for vhost submissions, it can signal the VM to skip notifications on submission.
 This avoids VMEXITs on I/O submission and can significantly reduce CPU usage in the VM on heavy I/O workloads.

 This guide assumes the SPDK has been built according to the instructions in Getting Started.
 The SPDK vhost target is built with the default configure options.

 Additional command line flags are available for Vhost target.

 |-S||string||$PWD||directory where UNIX domain sockets will be created|